akbartus/OpenCV-Examples-in-JavaScript/README.md

-# OpenCV Examples for JavaScript
+# OpenCV Examples in JavaScript